sv1jsb/dwitter/README.md

     mkvirtualenv dwitter

-Once created you can activate it by doing:
+Once created you can activate it with:

     workon dwitter